event-engine/php-code-generator-event-engine-ast/README.md

 // contains all generated PHP classes
 $fileCollection = \OpenCodeModeling\CodeAst\Builder\FileCollection::emptyList();

-// path where the Command API Event Engine description should be generated based on Composer autoloader info
-$apiCommandFilename = 'src/Domain/Api/Command.php';

 // assume that $codyNode is an instance of \EventEngine\InspectioGraphCody\Node which describes a command
 $connection = $analyzer->analyse($codyNode);